llpeterson/internetworking/basic-ip.md

 The `Checksum` is calculated by considering the entire IP header as a sequence of 16-bit words, adding them up using ones complement arithmetic, and taking the ones complement of the result.
-This is the IP checksum algorithm described in a later section.
-Thus, if any bit in the header is corrupted in transit, the checksum will not contain the correct value upon receipt of the packet.
+TSsourhus, if any bit in the header is corrupted in transit, the checksum will not contain the correct value upon receipt of the packet.
 Since a corrupted header may contain an error in the destination address—and, as a result, may